UK secures Vietnam backing to join Trans-Pacific trading group, Raab says

 The CPTPP is a free trade agreement that links Canada, Australia, Brunei, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.

-Reporting by Guy Faulconbridge; writing by Kate Holton; editing by Michael Holden
+Reporting by Guy Faulconbridge and Khanh Vu; writing by Kate Holton; editing by Michael Holden, William Maclean

 Our Standards: The Thomson Reuters Trust Principles.